takakib123/takakib123/README.md

 👋 Welcome to My GitHub!

 Hi, I'm Tanvir Ahmed Khan!
-I'm a undergraduate student passionate about machine learning, computer vision and NLP.
+I'm a recent graduate student passionate about machine learning, computer vision and NLP.
 I love building tools and solutions that make a difference.

 🚀 About Me